rg-software/grading-cat/readme.md

 * Archive directories: a list of paths to "external" potential sources of plagiarism, such as past submissions.

-* Template directory: a path to the teacher-provided code template, excluded from plagiarism detection. **Note**: this option currently has no effect as it causes crashes in JPlag 3.0.
+* Template directory: a path to the teacher-provided code template, excluded from plagiarism detection.

 * Language parser: the "CLI name" of the programming language used in assignments (must be supported by JPlag).